carnivalmobile/mongoid-time_with_named_zone/README.md

-# Mongoid Time With Zone
+# Mongoid Time With Named Zone

 Timezones can be a developer's worst nightmare and introduce subtle bugs.